I have a secret. I don’t buy cereal anymore, and I make most of my snacks at home.

 Keep a close eye on the butter because when it melts, it’s time to move quickly to add the other ingredients.

 2. Add the Texture and the Sweetness

-When the butter has fully melted, add one cup of honey to the butter and stir it until it all dissolves.
+When the butter has fully melted, add 1 cup of honey to the butter and stir it until it all dissolves.
 You can use store-bought honey.

 However, if you raise bees (like we do), this is a great time to use fresh honey.
 It’s also a great way to make it less expensive to make this granola.

-When the honey and butter are mixed, it’s time to add three cups of quick cooking oats.
-It’s important they’re the quick cooking variety to make sure they will tenderize in the liquid fast enough, but still hold their shape for the granola.
+When the honey and butter are mixed, it’s time to add 3 cups of quick-cooking oats.
+It’s important they’re the quick-cooking variety to make sure they will tenderize in the liquid fast enough, but still hold their shape for the granola.